 I cringe when I hear someone say they just caught a turtle and want to keep it, because I don't know if that person knows what they're doing.
 I am not against keeping a wild turtle for a while (obviously, for I am guilty of this), but to permanently remove it from its natural habitat and place it in a glass box for the rest of its life is kind of depressing, and it happens a lot.
 People also have the tendency to decide they want to keep the turtle before they even know its necessities—or worse, they never look up the information.
 This is what really gets me.

 I once had a chat with a kid online, telling me he has had this one turtle for six years.
 When I asked if he gives it twelve hours of UV-B a day, he asked me what that is.
-The poor thing was less than half of the size it should have been at that time; its growth was deprived by the years of no Vitamin D3.
+The poor turtle was less than half of the size it should have been at that time; its growth was deprived by the years of no Vitamin D3.
 The boy's parents should have looked up the necessities for that animal, but they clearly did not.

 How can someone own an animal for six years and not know its basic needs?
-Sadly, this happens all the time, which is why I advise people to let the animal go where they found it (and a reason why children should not own turtles—you can't expect them to research thoroughly).
+Sadly, this happens all the time, which is why I advise people to let the animal go where they found it (it's also a reason why children should not own turtles—you can't expect them to research thoroughly).